zeta0707/rebearm/README.md

 ```

 ### **Yolo pick and place**
-Find the object of the Jetson Nano on the screen, pick it then place
+Find the object of the RPi5 Nano on the screen, pick it then place
 <p align="center">
     <img src="Images/arm_yolo.gif" width="500" />
 </p>